Dr. Melanie Chang, Program Coordinator

 Beijing in Spring is offered every even numbered year.

-February 1 is the deadline for the application and $250 application deposit (applied to the program fee).
+The Tuesday after MLK Day is the deadline for the online application and $250 application deposit via Marketplace (applied to the program fee).
 March 1 is the due date for the visa application and round-trip air travel and flight insurance fees.
 On April 1, the program fee falls due.
 At the end of May, Oakland University will bill tuition fees for the Oakland credits taken in Beijing.

-Beijing in Spring requires a minimum of 10 participants with paid deposits by February 1.
+Beijing in Spring requires a minimum of 10 participants with paid deposits online by the Tuesday after MLK Day.
 Otherwise, the program will be cancelled and the application fee refunded.
-Information meetings will be held in October in the fall semester prior to a study year, and in January and April in winter semester of the year of the trip.
+Information meetings will be held in October in the fall semester prior to a study year, and departure meetings in winter semester of the year of the trip.